eclipx/coding-test/readme.md

 - UI - your app looking clean and great
 - API - your app is functioning as per the requirement
 - CI pipeline, i.e: eslint, prettier
-- Deployed somewhere
+- Deployed in any free JAM stack i.e: netlify / firebase
-- Unit tested
+- Unit test
 - Webpack / tree shaking
 - Readme on code design, 3rd party library and the use in your app